 • Burj Khalifa – check out the world’s tallest building, standing at 828m tall, which took over 6 years to construct!
 The Burj Khalifa is a stunning feat of architecture and engineering!
 It boasts two observation decks on the 124th and 148th floors and a restaurant-bar on the 122nd.

 We recommend visiting the UAE between October and May.
 Although the weather may still be quite hot in Oct, the skies and clear and blue and evenings are pleasant.
-Avoid the summer (Jun – Sep) where the temperatures regularly reach high 40oC and 100% humidity.
+Avoid the summer (Jun – Sep) where the temperatures regularly reach the high 40’s with 100% humidity.

 I wasn’t sure what to expect with 15 years between visits but of course, Dubai did not disappoint in the “most rapidly changing cityscape” category.
 While you can still find the flavour of the old fishing village Dubai once was down in the Dubai Creek area, the rest of the city is a glittering, towering, glossy punt towards the future.
 I felt I had to visit Dubai Mall, the world’s largest, and was quickly overwhelmed by the staggering array of shops (there are over 1,000 including Bloomingdales and Marks and Spencers), a variety of restaurants and other vast leisure activities like the aquarium, an ice rink and the Dubai Fountain, set on a 30 acre lake shooting jets of water 150m into the air in daily performances in time to music.
 Yes, opulence and decadence can be found everywhere in the extreme.
 Kate